sillelien/dollar/dollar-docs/src/main/webapp/_posts/2014-12-22-typesafety.markdown

 Heh?

-DollarScript learns from runtime usage what types are usually returned from expressions, modules, resources etc. and then warns you if your code depends on a type that in all probability is wrong.
-The massive advantage of this approach is that you get a lot of the type safety of a statically typed language without the constant fussing around with importing type declarations from external resources.
+DollarScript learns from runtime usage what types are usually returned from expressions, modules, resources etc. for any given set of inputs.
+It then warns you if your code depends on a type that in all probability is wrong.
+The huge advantage of this approach is that you get a lot of the type safety of a statically typed language without the constant fussing around with importing type declarations from external resources.
 It also means that type safety can be applied in places that a static type system cannot calculate the type - i.e. from an external service.

 We're not enforcing a type system, just warning you if you appear to be breaching it.
 This gives 98% of the result for 2% of the effort.